-The Federal Work-Study (FWS) program is one of the Federal financial aid programs in which College of The Albemarle participates.
-This program provides opportunities for eligible students to be placed in a part-time job that accommodates their academic schedule.
-FWS positions are available in numerous departments throughout the college.
+The Federal Work-Study (FWS) program provides opportunities for eligible students to be placed in part-time jobs that accommodate their academic schedules.
+We offer FWS positions in numerous departments throughout College of The Albemarle (COA).

-Students who are eligible to hold Work-Study positions must meet the following criteria:
+To be eligible to hold FWS positions, you’ll need to meet the following criteria:

-- Have registered for at least 6 required credits for the upcoming term
+- Register for at least six required credits for the upcoming term.

-- Complete a Department of Homeland Security Form I-9 (this form documents that you are eligible to work in the United States)
+- Complete a Department of Homeland Security Form I-9, documenting that you’re eligible to work in the U.S.

-- Complete IRS Form W-4 (this form determines how much federal income tax should be withheld from your pay, if any) and other forms, as applicable
+- Complete Internal Revenue Service (IRS) Form W-4 to determine how much federal income tax should be withheld from your pay.

-The amount of financial assistance we offer you in the form of a Work-Study job reflects the maximum amount of money you will be eligible to earn under the Federal Work-Study program.
-This does not necessarily mean that you will actually earn the entire amount during the academic year.
+The amount of FWS assistance we can offer reflects the maximum amount of money you’ll be eligible to earn.
+This doesn’t necessarily mean that you’ll earn the entire amount during the academic year.
 Your earnings are determined by the rate of pay associated with your job and the number of hours you work per week.
 Students employed under FWS are paid on a monthly basis.

-Earning the FWS award is contingent upon working sufficient hours that do not conflict with your classes.
-Students may only work during scheduled school terms, not during holidays or during scheduled class time.
-Awards do not extend beyond the academic year, and you cannot be paid more work-study funds than you have been awarded by the College.
-You must keep track of your FWS earnings so that you do not exceed your award.
+Earning the FWS award is contingent upon working sufficient hours that don’t conflict with your classes.
+You may only work during scheduled school terms, and not during holidays or scheduled class times.
+Awards don’t extend beyond the academic year, and you can’t be paid more than you’ve been awarded by COA.
+Please keep track of your FWS earnings so that you don’t exceed your award.

-If you graduate in December or you will not be enrolled for at least six credit hours in the Spring term, you must stop working the last day of the Fall semester.
+If you graduate in December, or you won’t be enrolled for at least six credit hours in the spring term, you’ll need to stop working the last day of the fall semester.

-FWS earnings are considered taxable income and are treated just like any other employment when completing tax returns.
-However, work-study earnings are not considered as income for aid eligibility purposes when you reapply for financial aid next year.
+FWS earnings are considered taxable income and are treated just like any other employment on your tax returns.